-There's many reasons why you should consider Art storage, artwork is something you should pride yourself on protecting from a number of things in our everyday lives; such as water, humidity, sunlight and dust.
+Art storage is very important, there's many reasons why you should consider it.
+Artwork is something you should pride yourself on protecting from a number of things in our everyday lives; such as water, humidity, sunlight and dust.
 If the artwork you own is an investment, you want to make sure to keep it in perfect condition.

 Plastic leads to mold, humidity leads to rippled artwork and sunlight leads to faded artwork.
 Consider and remember these 3 important points when storing your artwork.